superphy/docker-flask-conda/README.md

 So to reiterate:
 * Top level: base image
-* `exmample/`: you app
+* `example/`: your app
 * dogs: :dog:

 # Conda vs. Pip

-Due to conda's preference for its own Python repository (instead of pip) & the out-of-date problems assoc. with this, we use conda for dependencies which are only available there.
+Due to conda's preference for its own Python repository (instead of pypi) & the out-of-date problems assoc. with this, we use conda for dependencies which are *only* available there.
 Conda also lacks channel pinning (or hash pinning for that matter) and thus, we try to keep everything out of conda if possible.